codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ## Version inconsistency between local and Codemagic

 **Description**:
-When builds succeed locally but not on Codemagic and throw vague errors for example `Gradle task bundleRelease failed with exit code 1` or build is successful but some functions aren't working.
+Builds succeed locally but not on Codemagic and throw vague errors, such as `Gradle task bundleRelease failed with exit code 1`, or build is successful but some functions aren't working.

-**Cause**: Usually these issues are caused because plugin and gradle versions used localy aren't the same as on Codemagic.
-If you are using gradle version different from codemagic, you have to define it in `gradle wrapper`.
-Otherwise codemagic ignores your `build.gradle` file and your build won't work properly.
+**Cause**: These issues are likely caused because plugin and gradle versions used locally are different from the versions used on Codemagic.
+If you are using a gradle version that is different from Codemagic, you have to define it in `gradle wrapper`.
+Otherwise, Codemagic ignores your `build.gradle` file and your build won't work properly.
 See which [software versions Codemagic uses](../releases-and-versions/versions/).

-**Solution**: First you need to make sure that gradlew file isn't in `.gitignore`.
-Look for `**/android/gradlew` if its there delete it.
-Then run this command locally `./gradlew wrapper --gradle-version [your gradle version]` this should create `gradlew` and `gradle-wrapper.properties` file in your repository.
-Commit changes and rerun your build.
+**Solution**: First, you need to make sure that the `gradlew` file isn't in `.gitignore`.
+Look for `**/android/gradlew`, and if it's in `.gitignore`, delete it from there.
+Then run `./gradlew wrapper --gradle-version [your gradle version]` locally to create `gradlew` and `gradle-wrapper.properties` files in your repository.
+Commit the changes and rerun your Codemagic build.

-**Additional steps**: If during the initial build process, the following error is shown:
+**Additional steps**: Additional steps are required if you see the following error during the build process:

 `Error!
 Failed to check gradle version.
 Malformed executable tmpABCDEF/gradlew`

 Codemagic runs `./gradlew --version` on the builder side to check if it's suitable for execution.
-If user sees the error message shown above, there is something wrong with checking the gradle version.
+If you see the error message shown above, there is something wrong with checking the gradle version.

 **To investigate and fix the issues**: